Azure/azure-signalr/docs/management-sdk-migration.md

 ```
 The negotiation API is async now because there is an async operation behind if you use AAD connection string.
 In the old negotiation API, you just wait for the result synchronously.

-Except for the API change, there is also an implementation change.
-In [Persistent mode](management-sdk-guide.md#transport-type), you will call negotiation API after trying to establish WebSocket connections to Azure SignalR Service, so that you know whether the SignalR Service is healthy/online through the connection status.
-Therefore, the negotiation API only returns an healthy SignalR endpoint, if there is no healthy SignalR endpoint, an `AzureSignalRNotConnectedException` is thrown.
-In [Transient mode](management-sdk-guide.md#transport-type), we also have a plan to implement an endpoint health checker.
+Except for the API change, we have also intergrated a health check mechanism with negotiation process.
+That is, the negotiation only returns a **healthy** SignalR endpoint.
+If none of your SignalR endpoints is healthy when you negotiate, then an `AzureSignalRNotConnectedException` is thrown.

 ### Send Messages and Manage Groups
 **Legacy APIs**